LaSTiqq/Coffee-united-people-2.0/README.md

 - Cookies and localStorage is now cleared after logging out
 - From now without token value unauthorized user can't access protected pages
 - Username/login field for registering/signing in is changed to email field
+- Added pretty loader while user is registering/signing in.
+Useful if internet connection is slow

 ## What are expected further